CalgaryToSpace/CTS-Software-Onboarding/README.md

 2) Leave comments for any questions or things you think needs changing
 3) If you think its good to submit, comment "Approved"
 4) If you think its not good to submit, comment "Revise"

+### Using Git Command Line (Not Recommended)
+For CalgaryToSpace, using GitHub Desktop is strongly recommended.

+#### Committing a Change and Submitting a Pull Request
+1) Update your local repo with `git pull origin master`
+2) Create a working branch with `git checkout -b MyNewBranch`
+3) Make your changes on your branch and stage them with `git add .` to stage all changes.
+4) Commit your changes locally with `git commit -m "description of your commit"`
+5) Make as many commit as needed to implement the change/feature
+6) Upload the changes (including your new branch) to GitHub with `git push origin MyNewBranch`
+7) Go to the main repo on GitHub where you should now see your new branch
+8) Click on your branch name
+9) Click on "Pull Request" button to
+10) Click on "Send Pull Request" to development/main
+11) Have Pull request reviewed by 3 people
+12) Pull request is good to submit after 3 "Approves"

 ## GoogleTest Setup Guide: (https://github.com/CalgaryToSpace/OBC_software/blob/Onboarding/GoogleTestSetup.md)